ShashankKumbhare/traffic-light-classifier/README.md

 ## Project Overview

 - Traffic light classification plays an important role in Advanced Driver Assist as well as self-driving vehicle systems which ensures timely and appropriate reaction to traffic lights in cross sections.
-- In this project, a robust probabilistic approach based classifier has been implemented to classify traffic light signal's status using computer vision and machine learning techniques.
+- In this project, a robust probabilistic approach based classifier has been implemented from scratch to classify traffic light signal's status using computer vision and machine learning techniques.
 - Several data cleaning steps, features extraction and a probabilistic metric has been utilized.
 - The classifier has been validated on a testing dataset with a **accuracy of 99.66 %**.
+- All training stages and prediction stages has been throughly visualized & analyzed and thus improvised.
-- The methodology utilized in this project can be applied to many other computer vision applications.
+- The methodology utilized in this project can be generalized and applied to many other computer vision applications.

 ---